What is a child friendly city?

 A Child Friendly City is actively engaged in fulfilling the right of every young citizen to:

-- Express their opinion on the city they want
+- Express their opinion about the community they want

 - Participate in family, community and social life